 - Chubby Trout – Great appetizers and dishes; awesome ambiance.
 Has a small sushi bar too!

-- The Iechyd Da Brewing Company – Fantastic pizza and craft brews with outdoor games like corn hole.
+- The Iechyd Da Brewing Company – Fantastic pizza and craft brews with outdoor games like outdoor corn hole.

 - 523 Tap and Grill – Delicious steaks and offers gluten free and vegetarian dishes.
 More refined white tablecloth dining.